 - Existing sporting opportunities should be upheld, and the historical and cultural significance of hunting and fishing explicitly acknowledged in monument proclamations.

 - In most instances, where it is a historic and existing use, recreational shooting can be managed to be compatible with the stated purpose of a national monument, and therefore should be recognized as a compatible activity in the respective monument proclamation or legislation.

 - In 2007, the Arizona Senate passed Senate Memorial 1006, opposing restrictions to recreational shooting on the Ironwood Forest National Monument.
 In 2016, the Senate again passed a similar memorial opposing recreational shooting restrictions placed on the Sonoran Desert National Monument.

 - In 2015, state sportsmen’s caucus leaders from across the Northeast sent a letter urging the Obama Administration not to arbitrarily deny access to recreational fishing by establishing a national marine monument.

-- In early 2017, the Trump Administration reviewed several national monuments in hope of opening them to certain forms of development.
-Upon its early announcement, sportsmen were concerned that this move would lead to the decrease of hunting access on these lands, however in some cases it opened up previously unavailable land to hunting and fishing.
-Some monuments were divided into several pieces exposing areas with natural resources.
-This land, no longer a part of these monuments, still remained federal land.
+- In early 2017, the Trump Administration reviewed several national monuments in hopes of opening them to certain forms of development.
+Upon its early announcement, sportsmen and women were concerned that this move would lead to the decrease of hunting access on these lands.
+However, in some cases it opened up previously unavailable land to hunting and fishing.
+Some monuments were divided into several pieces, exposing areas with natural resources.
+This land, no longer a part of these monuments, remained federal land.
 The main obstacle to hunting and fishing with the new management plan was the private development in the realm of mining and other resource extraction which has taken place.